WorldCoverBC/Docker/src/main/docker/README.md

     ftp://cvbftp.vgt.vito.be/exchange/S2_processing/T32UNE.tar.gz

 if you are member of the Worldcover project team.
+A Docker image resides in the same directory.